 Societies are systems, and in systems, everything relates to everything.
-Turn on a water faucet, and the pressure in an entire municipal water system will be affected-not much, but affected nevertheless.
-Change the orbit of a body in the solar system and the orbits of all other bodies will shift.
-Change interest rates in an economic system and all other parts of that economy will be impacted.
+Turn on a water faucet, and the pressure in an entire municipal water system will be

 Looking at changes in a system can be complicated, so it's important to keep your investigations organized.
-One rather simple approach is through the use of flow charts-diagrams showing possible cause-effect relationships.
-A flow chart begins by identifying a change in one part of a system, and then asks, "What would logically follow as a consequence of this change?"
+One rather simple approach is through the use of flowcharts-diagrams showing possible cause-effect relationships.
+A flowchart begins by identifying a change in one part of a system, and then asks, "What would logically follow as a consequence of this change?"